FizaShaikh293/thm-writeups/B99/B99-writeup.md

 ### Checking Sudo Rights

-Once inside as `jake`, a quick check of what the account is allowed to run as another user reveals the escalation path immediately:
+Once inside as `jake`, checking what he's allowed to run as someone else answers the "how do we root this" question almost instantly:

 ```bash
 sudo -l
 ```

-The account has passwordless sudo rights to run `less` — a program never intended to be a privilege-escalation vector, but one that GTFOBins documents extensively for exactly this scenario.
+Jake has passwordless sudo rights to run `less`, the humble pager, the last program anyone should trust with root.
+GTFOBins has known about this one for years, and this box seems determined to prove the point.

 ### Abusing `less` via GTFOBins

-`less` can spawn a shell from within its pager interface using `!`, and if it's invoked through `sudo`, that shell inherits root privileges:
+`less` can spawn a shell from inside its own pager view with a single `!`, and when `less` itself was launched via `sudo`, that shell inherits root without so much as a background check:

 ```bash
 sudo less /etc/hosts